 ODS internal deadline for endorsement: Monday, January 14, 2019 (5:00 pm ET)

 To be eligible for a Beinecke Scholarship, a student must:

 - Be a college junior pursuing a bachelor’s degree during the application year expecting to receive a baccalaureate degree between December 2019 and August 2020.

 - Plan to enter a master’s or doctoral program in the arts, humanities or social sciences.
 Students in the social sciences who plan to pursue graduate study in neuroscience should not apply for a Beinecke Scholarship.

-- Be a U.S. citizen or a U.S. national from American Samoa or the Commonwealth of the Northern Mariana Islands.
+- Be a United States citizen or a United States national from American Samoa or the Commonwealth of the Northern Mariana Islands.